neilmangan/LIGO-site-policies/TermsOfService.md

 We’re always trying to improve of products and services, and your feedback will help us do that.
 If you choose to give us any ideas, know-how, algorithms, code contributions, suggestions, enhancement requests, recommendations or any other feedback for our products or services (collectively, “Feedback”), you acknowledge and agree that LIGO will have a royalty-free, fully paid-up, worldwide, transferable, sub-licensable, irrevocable and perpetual license to implement, use, modify, commercially exploit and/or incorporate the Feedback into our products, services, and documentation.

 ### F. Additional Service Terms
-**Short version:** *Some features of the Services require that you comply with terms and conditions specific to those Services.
+**Short version:** *Some features of the Services require that you comply with additional terms and conditions specific to those Services.
 We are grouping these special terms and conditions here for convenience.*

-Some Service features may be subject to additional terms specific to that feature or product.
-By accessing or using the Services, you agree to be bound any special terms or conditions identified or expressly consented to when using the Service, and as set out below.
+Some Services may be subject to additional terms specific to a feature or product.
+By accessing or using the Services, you agree to be bound by the special terms and conditions set out below, and any additional special terms and conditions brought to your attention when using the Services.

 #### 1. Restrictions on Content Deployed to Blockchain

-**Short version:** *The Services include a compiler that can deploy to a public blockchain.
-Don't include any personal information in the compiled code deployed to the blockchain because this might violate privacy laws, including GDPR, as the information cannot be removed once deployed.*
+**Short version:** *The Services include a compiler and related tools that can deploy data to a public blockchain.
+Don't include any personal information in the source code, compiled code or data deployed to the blockchain because this might violate privacy laws, including GDPR, as the information cannot be changed or removed once deployed.*

-When using the LIGO compiler found at [ide.ligolang.org](https://ide.ligolang.org/), source code compiled using the **Deploy** command will be deployed to the Tezos test network blockchain.
-Once deployed, the compiled code is published to a publicly accessible ledger outside of LIGO's control and cannot be removed.
-As the compiled code cannot be deleted or removed, it must not contain any personal information or personally identifiable information.
+When using the LIGO compiler and tools found at [ide.ligolang.org](https://ide.ligolang.org/), source code compiled, and data provided when using the Deploy command will be deployed to the Tezos test network blockchain.
+Once deployed, the compiled code and data is published to a publicly accessible ledger outside of LIGO's control and cannot be changed or deleted.
+As the deployed code and data cannot be changed or deleted, it must not contain any personal information or personally identifiable information.

 ### G. Disclaimer of Warranties
 **Short version:** *We provide our service as is, and we make no promises or guarantees about this service.
 Please read this section carefully; you should understand what to expect.*